All Episodes

 And we want to find out about this kid's concussion.

-Is he ready to play or can we get him a I mean, this was this was a meeting in which the defensive coordinator is urging the defensive unit of the Saints to uh people as they commit assault and battery under it's it's just even former players are saying it's egregious, they've never heard anything like this.
+I mean, this was a meeting in which the defensive coordinator is urging the defensive unit of the Saints to people as they commit assault and battery.

-Warren Sapp is saying that.
+Former Warren Sapp is saying that.

-After hearing the Greg Williams audio, Snerdley said to me, Man, I'd love to see that game.
+After hearing the Greg Williams audio, Snerdley said to me, man, I'd love to see that game.

 I said they played that game.

-And the only serious injury in the game, if I recall right, was Pierre Thomas, the running back for the Saints, who was put out early with a legal helmet to helmet hit on a tackle near the goal line.
+And the only serious injury in the game, if I recall right, was Pierre Thomas, the running back for the Saints, who was put out early with a legal helmet-to-helmet hit on a tackle near the goal line.

 Let me tell you where this goes back to.

-And it's actually it's it's more than this.
+And it's more than this.

-And remember, there'd been a lockout.
+And remember, there had been a lockout.

 So there hadn't been a lot of practice time.